← Publications

 Co-Founder / Research Scientist

--Ivo Matteo Baltruschat studied Information and Electrical Engineering at the University of Applied Sciences, Hamburg between 2010 and 2014.
+Ivo Matteo Baltruschat studied Information and Electrical Engineering at the University of Applied Sciences, Hamburg between 2010 and 2014.
 In 2016, he finished his Master of Science in medical engineering science at the Universität zu Lübeck with his thesis on Deep Learning for Advanced Medical Applications.
-Currently, he is a PhD student in the group of Tobias Knopp at the Institute for Biomedical Imaging, Hamburg University of Technology.
-His research covers the automatic analysis of medical x-ray images using machine learning methods.
-Our objective is to apply deep learning methods to high-resolution medical x-ray images.
-In the long-term, we are pursuing the goal to employ deep learning methods in order to find patterns between medical reports and medical x-ray images that will help to push the state-of-the-art in computer-aided diagnosis for chest x-ray images.
+During DAISYlabs, he was a PhD student in the group of Tobias Knopp at the Institute for Biomedical Imaging, Hamburg University of Technology.
+His research covered the automatic analysis of medical x-ray images using machine learning methods, with a focus on applying deep learning to high-resolution medical x-ray images for computer-aided diagnosis.

 Thilo Sentker